 Here’s the year-end review for the real estate market in Breckenridge, Colorado.

-It’s a strong buyer’s market.
-Prices are roughly flat since January 2009, and the number of sales has stabilized and is actually moving up.
+We have a buyer’s market that is recovering and slowly moving towards a more balanced market, especially for entry level (affordable) homes and condos.
+Prices per square foot are roughly flat since January 2009, and the number of sales is clearly moving up.

 There’s plenty to choose from, prices are rolled back to 2005-2006 levels, and sellers are motivated.
 If you’ve been wanting to invest in Summit County, CO, now is the time!